 3.1 Field data collection

 Since 2014, the Gulf of Maine Research Institute has conducted summer beach seines at 12 sites within the western half of Casco Bay as part of the Casco Bay Aquatic Systems Survey (CBASS) program.
-Sites range from just north of the Presumpscot River mouth to just north of Trundy Point, Cape Elizabeth (Fig. 1), resulting samples along a gradient of salinity.
+Sites range from just north of the Presumpscot River mouth to just north of Trundy Point, Cape Elizabeth (Fig. 1), resulting in samples arranged along a gradient of salinity.
 Bottom substrate type varies across sites from fine-grained mud at the sites within the Presumpscot River to coarse-grained gravel at sites along the Cape Elizabeth coast.
 Sites were sampled at approximately 2-week intervals from early summer through early fall, with scattered omissions or delays due to weather or mechanical issues.

 All samples were collected using a 45.7 m long, 2.4 m tall seine built of 4.8 mm knotless delta-style nylon mesh with a central 2.4m by 2.4m by 2.4m bag.
 The bottom line was weighted with lead sinkers and the top line was fitted with buoyant spongex floats.
 The seine was connected to a bridle and 2m of spare line on both ends.
 Seines were deployed with the help of a skiff.
 For each sample, one end of the seine was held on the beach while the net was flaked out from the bow of the skiff as it backed off the beach.
 The skiff was moved to extend the seine to the near edge of the bag, then pivoted to return to shore.
 The remaining length of the seine was flaked out until the skiff landed back on the beach.
 This resulted in a generally U-shaped deployment of the seine with approximately 20 m between the ends on the beach.
 Tidal stage was not a criterion for sampling, but tidal information was recorded and seines were set so that the deepest point sampled was between 1.5 and 2.2 m.
 Once both ends of the seine were on the beach, one person on each end hand hauled the net in.
 The bag was left partially in the water to limit specimen mortality.
 The contents of the bag were sorted by species and enumerated.
 The first 25 individuals of each species were measured to the nearest mm and species with easily identifiable sexually dimorphic features (i.e., crabs) were sexed.
 All organisms were released immediately after they were counted and/or measured.
 After completion of seine operations, surface temperature and salinity were measured using a YSI multiparameter sonde, and general weather conditions were recorded.